A woman with failing kidneys receives genetically modified pig organs

 Pig organs are genetically modified for human compatibility

-The organs come from pig that have been genetically modified to minimize the risk they will be rejected by the human body, spread pig viruses to people or cause other complications.
+The organs come from pigs that have been genetically modified to minimize the risk they will be rejected by the human body, spread pig viruses to people or cause other complications.

 NPR recently got exclusive access to one research farmbreeding pigs for Revivicor Inc. of Blacksburg, Va., the biotech company that produced the kidney and thymus Pisano received.
 The kidney transplanted in Boston came from a pig created by eGenesisof Cambridge, Mass.